 15. Mastiff Boxer Mix (Boxer x Mastiff)

 When you mix a Mastiff and a Boxer together, you never quite know what you’re going to end up with.
 They are typically larger, with most puppies being over 75 pounds.
 They may be extremely bulky like the Mastiff or a bit more athletic like the Boxer.

 Unlike the Mastiff, they tend to be quite playful and energetic.
 They are often considered “personality” dogs due to their often very noisy and boisterous personality.
 Because they are a mixed breed, they may be extremely energetic or more laidback like the Mastiff.
 You should plan on giving them a decent amount of exercise each day.
 However, don’t force them to exercise, as this can cause joint problems.

 These dogs are often extremely difficult to train.
 The Mastiff stubbornness combined with the Boxer’s inability to concentrate often leaves you with a dog that can’t finish a training session – never mind listen to commands in real-life situations.
 We recommend early and often training sessions.

 16. Mastiff Husky Mix (Siberian Husky x Mastiff)

 The Mastiff and Husky are very different dogs, so their mixed breed puppies can often end up as practically anything.
 They may be more laidback like the Mastiff or energetic like the Husky.
 They likely won’t be constantly hyperactive, but their hyperactivity will often come in waves.
-They may run around very excited for ten minutes and then spend a few hours sleeping.
+They may run around very excitedly for 10 minutes and then spend a few hours sleeping.
 They tend to play hard and then crash.

 While they are smart, these dogs often don’t dedicate that smartness to their training.
 They are extremely stubborn and often have a hard time applying what they know to new situations.
 It is very common for them to learn the command perfectly in training class and then have no idea what you’re talking about when you give them the command at home.